Crooked Creek, West Virginia

 Crooked Creek is an unincorporated community and census-designated place (CDP) in Logan County, West Virginia, United States.
-The CDP was first drawn for the 2020 census.
+The CDP was first drawn for the 2020 census, in which the population was 273.

 Crooked Creek is in central Logan County, in the valley of its namesake creek, a west-flowing tributary of the Guyandotte River.
 The community is bordered to the south by Peach Creek, in the valley of its own namesake creek.
 Crooked Creek is 3 mi north of Logan, the county seat.

 According to the U.S. Census Bureau, the Crooked Creek CDP has an area of 1.5 sqkm, all land.